xApologize/ft_transcendence/README.md

     ```
     git clone https://github.com/xApologize/ft_transcendence.git
     ```
 2. Set the environment.
-The project come with a [tool](https://github.com/xApologize/ft_transcendence/blob/main/tools/env_maker.sh) that you can use to easily generate the .env file for the project.
+The project comes with a [tool](https://github.com/xApologize/ft_transcendence/blob/main/tools/env_maker.sh) that you can use to easily generate the .env file for the project.
       1. Additionally, if you are a 42 student and want to make use of the 42 OAuth to login, you will need to fill the .env file in the backend folder.
 The ```AUTH42_CLIENT``` and ```AUTH42_SECRET``` will be generated when you create your app in the intra.
 Fill the ```AUTH42_LINK``` with the url generated whe nyou created the app. ```AUTH42_REDIRECT_URI``` will need to be ```https://your-domain/callback```, you can also use localhost instead if you will be using it locally.

-3. Run the dockers with
+3. Run the containers in the project root with
    ```
    docker-compose up --build
    ```
+4. You can access the website with https://localhost

 ## Credits
 * [Dave](https://github.com/Producks), our Devops, Backend and Network security dev.